bennoH2025/COOLLAB-Community-Nodes/README.md

 ----------------
 ---

-### 📄 License
+### 📄 License & Disclamer

 This repository is licensed under the [GNU General Public License v3.0](LICENSE) - the same license as COOLLAB itself, ensuring full compatibility.
-Individual nodes may have their own licenses - check the node documentation.
+By submitting your Coollab-Node, you accept that it will be freely available here and perhaps also in the Coollab main-repositori, and that your Nude will be licensed under the GPLv3.0 license.
 ---
 ### 🔗 Links